Sheriff’s office: Body of missing child found in Mississippi River

-MEMPHIS, Tenn. — The Shelby County sheriff’s Office says the body of the child who disappeared underwater in the Mississippi River Saturday has been recovered.
+MEMPHIS, Tenn. — The Shelby County Sheriff’s Office said the body of a child who disappeared underwater in the Mississippi River on Saturday has been recovered.

 The sheriff’s office sent a tweet about the recovery at around 1 p.m.
 Saturday afternoon.